soumyee29/fullstackopen/Part 0/Exercise 4/sequence.md

     participant server

     browser->>server: POST https://studies.cs.helsinki.fi/exampleapp/new_note
-    Note to the right of browser: The browser sends the user input (new note) in the request payload. activate server
+    Note right of browser: The browser sends the user input (new note) in the request payload activate server
-    Note to the right of server: The server appends the new note to /notes in-memory and instructs the browser to reload /notes page. server->>browser: HTTP 302 (no data)
+    Note left of server: The server appends the new note to /notes in-memory and instructs the browser to reload /notes page server->>browser: HTTP 302 (no data)
     deactivate server